clayball/wily-possum/README.md

 (c) 2016 Russell Butturini, https://github.com/tcstool/Fireaway

-## wily-possum.py
+## wily-possum.py & wily-possum.sh

+The shell script includes some initial tests using nping.
+Lets build on this.

+TODO:
 If any of the following checks succeed then further action is necessary because a *potential* vulnerability is present.
-For example, all outbound SMB connections from the local network to the WAN on TCP ports 139 and 445 and UDP port 137 and 138 should be blocked
+For example, all outbound SMB connections from the local network to the WAN on TCP ports 139 and 445 and UDP port 137 and 138 should be blocked.

 ### Firewall Checks